mike182uk/cart/README.md

 The cart component can be used with or without the manager component.
 If you choose **not** to use the manager component you will have to manage your storage implementation manually and you will not beable to use the proxy component (unless you extend and modify yourself).

 The storage component is swapable.
-If you have a certain way you need to implement state persistence you can do this by implementing the storage interface: ``\Cart\Storage\StorageInterface``.
+If you have a certain way you need to implement state persistence you can do this by implementing the storage interface: ``\Cart\Storage\StorageInterface`` (see [custom state persistence](#custom-state-persistence)).

 By default 1 storage component is provided: